hmcts/rpx-xui-common-lib/projects/exui-common-lib/README.md

 # ExuiCommonLib

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0. exui-commong-lib is used as common library for EXUI projects
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.\
+Exui-common-lib is used as common library for EXUI projects

 ## Code scaffolding